Njord0/WPA2-Crack/README.md

   python3 wifi-scan.py --interface wlan0
   ```

-  SSID name, BSSID and channel should be displayed for every wifi network
+  SSID, BSSID and channel should be displayed for every wifi network
   We are now ready to capture the 4-Way handshake for a choosen network
   ```python
   python3 wifi-capture-handshake.py --interface wlan0 --bssid xx:xx:xx:xx:xx:xx --channel 1
   ```
-  The script is now waiting for an authentication to happen, we can use the wifi-deauth.py script to hurry it
+  The script is now waiting for an authentication, we can use the wifi-deauth.py script to disconnect network user
   The script will send deauthencation packets every 0.2 seconds to make an authentication happen
   example:
   ```python